spinningideas/client-store/README.md

 ## Features

 - Provides ability to store (on the client-side withing web based applications) structured data like a database containing tables and rows of data in a tabular format.
-- Supports query operations and standard CRUD operations (basic create/read(query)/update/delete capabilities).
+- Supports query operations against the stored data and standard CRUD operations (basic create/read(query)/update/delete capabilities).
 - The structured data is stored as serialized JSON in the selected storage engine (localStorage, sessionStorage, or a custom storage engine).

 # Feature Roadmap